bergstartup/group-share/README.md

 An algorithm and architecture to efficiently share files in group
 <br><br>
 We could say SHAREIT is one of the best applications in the play store.
 It provides ultra easy UI to share files with friends.
 Have a group?
 No problem!!
 SHAREIT provides group share.
 Hold your horses!!
 The problem arises if a group is a bit big.
 The architecture of the group share in the former is not polished enough to provide efficient file transfer within a group.
 Lets brief into constraints,<br>
-1.Group size constraint
+1.Group size constraint<br>
-2.Networking constraint
+2.Networking constraint<br>
 <br>
-<u>Group size constraint:</u> SHAREIT has limited the max group size to be 5.
+<b>Group size constraint:</b> SHAREIT has limited the max group size to be 5.
 Moreover, it uses hotspot/WIFI to transfer the file, every device has the number of connection limitations too.
 <br>
-<u>Networking constraint:</u> It makes every node and the server connected in a single network.
+<b>Networking constraint:</b> It makes every node and the server connected in a single network.
 So, only one node can receive the file at a time frame, because of congestion control.
 This is similar to, single processor system handling multiple processes.
 <br>
 Theoretically, these points prove the inefficiency of SHAREIT group share architecture.
 We tested practically too, the transfer takes place at snail pace.
 <br>